danrongLi/SquirrelTracker/README.md

 The project aims to keep track of all the known squirrels in the Central Park, New York.
 With the help of the 2018 Central Park Squirrel Census - Squirrel Data downloaded from [2018 Central Park Squirrel Census Website](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw), the project built a datase of the known squirrels in the Central Park, New York with the following attribute: Latitud, Longitude, Unique Squirrel ID, Shift, Date, Age, Primary Fur Color, Location, Specific Location, Running, Chasing, Climbing, Eating, Foraging, Other Activities, Kuks, Quaas, Moans, Tail flags, Tail twitches, Approaches, Indifferent, Runs from.

+The app created has the following functions:
+1. Management command function to import the Squirrel Census Data
+2. /SquirrelFinder/map/ shows a map marked with random 100 squireel locations in the Central Park, New York
+3. /SquirrelFinder/sightings/ shows a list of squirrels indicated by their Unique Squirrel IDs and you can edit the squirrel information by clicking on the Unique Squirrel ID.
+After submission, the database of the squirrels will change accordingly.
+4. /SquirrelFinder/sightings/add/ gives an empty form and you can add your customized squirrel by filling out the attributes.
+After submission, the database will change accordingly.